yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 It is RECOMMENDED the Allowlist be managed as a single-use object, destructed after each protocol flow ends.

 It is RECOMMENDED *Client App* allows only one OAuth request processing at a time.

+## Deep link hijacking

+It is RECOMMENDED that all apps in this specification shall use https-scheme deep links (Android App Links / iOS universal links).
+Apps SHOULD implement the most specific package identifiers mitigating deep link hijacking by malicious apps.

 ## Authorization code theft and injection